By Evan Tabachnick & Warren Tabachnick

 The best way to initiate a smooth dismissal is to be smart.
 Hockey, as we all know, is a passionate sport that sometimes sees tempers flare and emotions run high.
 Being honest, diplomatic, and careful in your dealings will maintain healthy team chemistry and, most importantly, keep the game fun.

-Evan Tabachnick is the Executive Director of a statewide sports organization.
+Evan Tabachnick is a product manager.
 Warren Tabachnick is editor & publisher of CrossIceHockey.com.
-They both play in two recreational hockey leagues.

 How do you deal with a problem teammate on your team?
 Post your comment below and let us know!

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.